 Whilst beginners and expert skiers and snowboarders are well looked after in Avoriaz, it’s perhaps intermediates that will get the most out of the area.

-Long blue and red runs span out in all directions and the chance to explore several resorts, some of them in Switzerland, from your doorstep.
+Long blue and red runs span out in all directions and the chance to explore several resorts, some of them in Switzerland, from your doorstep, which means Avoriaz ski holidays are ideal for intermediates.
 There’s some serious challenges too – stronger intermediates want to tackle the infamous Swiss Wall, a steep black run starting on the border of France and Switzerland and descending towards Les Crosets with the mighty Dents du Midi mountain constantly in view.
 Not that you’ll be looking at it, this piste is not for the faint hearted and really best only attempted in good snow conditions.

 Keep an eye on the forecast before you go…